Chinese Culture and Traditions

 Symbols and Motifs Chinese arts and handicrafts are full of hidden symbols.
 Bats, goldfish, peonies and bees all give a specific meaning to a painting or decoration.
 Exploring the world of Chinese symbolism opens up a whole new layer of appreciation.
 Read more…

 Precious Jade Jade is highly valued in China, and much of Asia, above gold and diamonds.
-The gemstone that is harder than steel can be carved into exquisite shapes.
+The gemstone is harder than steel and can be carved into exquisite shapes.
 Read more…

 Owls The owl is a bird of ill omen in China and is considered to be unlucky.
 Read more…

 Pantheon of Chinese gods and heroes China has a rich array of heroes, gods and goddesses to draw on.
 Temples are full of images of people from China's long history.
 Often an historical figure is over time upgraded and considered an immortal.
 Most depictions can be identified by the objects the deity is carrying.
-Some are associated with Buddhism others with Daoism and quite often no particular religion at all.
+Some are associated with Buddhism, others with Daoism and others to no particular religion at all.
 Read more…